agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 **Runway**

-I think I can transition to this job say by doing an internship at one of the foundations.
-So this is could be sooner than I think.
  The current runway for DE will hold still as it will take me a couple of years to move to and EAO.

-Once in an EAO, runway is even lower.
-Ability to save money for retirement is slow and low.
+Once in an EAO, runway accumalation takes even more time.
+Ability to save money for retirement becomes slow.

 >As with other startups, there is a risk of your organisation running
 >out of funding (though this hasn’t happened to any of the major
 >organisations), or substantially changing its strategy, meaning you
 >could lose your job.

-Without 18k maybe we should not go into this.
-5/10
+As a result, without 18k$ in the bank for emergencies, we should not go into this.
+5/10.

 **Personal Fit**

-I think I am not yet a personal fit for EAO, but I can quickly get up to speed with what they want and start working for them asap.
+I think I am not yet a fit for EAO, but I can quickly get up to speed with what they want and start working for them asap.

 - Ability to gain Experience (80%)

 	> A track record of engaging with research in the community and making
-> productive contributions to it.
+	> productive contributions to it. -80k-hours-career-guide

   I currently don't have any experience other than "blogging", and being a 10-percenter for over 1.5 years.
-But I can try doing other things, like starting an EA org in my city or working for 80k-hours or someone from home, producing some work for them and showing how much I am worth.
-I could also apply for an internship of 2 months, provided I get that time off.
-I mean what else is there to do in life.
+But I can try doing other things, like starting an EA organization in my city or working for 80k-hours or someone from home, producing some work for them and showing them in actions what I really am.
+I could also apply for an internship of 2 months, provided I get that time off from work.

 - Relevant disciplines can be easily studied and skills built (85%)

-	I can work on what topics such as statistics, philosophy and blogging from home to build myself to be work-ready for an EAO.
+	I have the time and so I can easily work on topics such as statistics, philosophy and writing from home to make myself EAO-ready.

 - Care about EA (90%)

 	> They really care about effective altruism, and are happy to talk
-	> about it all day.
+	> about it all day. -80k-hours-career-guide

 	What else is there to do in life?
+I think it would be ideal to be in an EA environment and talk about it all the time.
+This would result in some healthy [persuation](http://pradeep90.github.io/how-to-get-persuaded.html) for once.

 - Can you manage your time and be efficient and self-directed?
 (85%)

-	With more responsibility I will thrive.
-I thrive in new situations and learn quickly and literally anything.
-I have demonstrated this ability at my current company and my internship (according to the feedback I have received.
-I am always looking for hard problems to solve.

 	>They’re self-directed, able to manage their time well, they can
 	>create efficient and productive plans, and keep track of complex
-	>projects.
+	>projects. -80k-hours-career-guide

-	I am not sure how good I am, but I think I can manage a decent job and will get better based on how important the job is to me I guess.
+	With more responsibility I will thrive.
+I thrive in new situations, learn quickly and literally anything.
+I have demonstrated this ability at my current company and my internship (according to the feedback I have received).
+I am always looking for hard and challenging problems to work on.
+So I think I can manage a decent job and will get better based on how important the job is to me I guess.
 I am also very hardworking.

 - Managing in case you loose your current job or the startup crashes (80%)

-	It is possible the EA movement as a whole loses it's momentum?
-If I loose my job, atleast I am part of the community and would have built some contacts.
+  >People sometimes worry that working at effective altruist
+  >organisations doesn’t lead to concrete foreseeable future career
+  >options.
+As we’ve argued above, you are likely to build skills and
+  >connections which mean you’ll have good opportunities in the
+  >future. -80k-hours-career-guide

+    It is possible the EA movement as a whole loses it's momentum.
+10years into an EAO, if I lose my job I suppose the connections I have will support me.
+In the worst case I might have to go back to Netherlands, I can manage basic needs and will see what I can do best from then on.
+I doubt it comes to the worst case, but whatever happens I can manage my life.
+Yes the impact I produce will be bad, but I will try my best to bounce off of it.

-	If I loose my job right in the beginning, and can't find anything tangible, then I can always go back to where I used to belong.
-If I loose my job for whatever reason say after 5-10 years then it appears I should have enough contacts in EA to pull me through this.
-In any case it is better to invest in some FCC before I join EAOs to handle all situations.
+	If I loose my job right in the beginning or even after a few years, and can't find anything tangible, then I can always go back to what I used to do just before coming into the EAO.
+No contest!

 	But it is scary, say you have to move to the US, and then you find that you loose your job, yes it is scary.
-But that is with any startup and sometime you got to take your chances, with a good plan C.
+But that is with any startup and sometime you got to take your chances, with a good plan C. I don't think there is a great chance of it happening, but it can.

 In total I would have 41.6% of personal fit right now.